 To put it mildly, the grand ole United States of America is bursting at the seams with Native American history, culture, and folklore.
 What now makes up the 50 states were lands once home to rich, vibrant communities that trapped and hunted, traded, and made handcrafts.
 Similarly, these communities were often steeped in agricultural artistry in addition to quaint traditions.

 Cherokee Tribe in the Great Smoky Mountains

-Although the Cherokee is a branch of the Iroquois Nation that traces their history and heritage back over a thousand years, the official Cherokee Nation was established in the early 1800s.
+Although the Cherokee is a branch of the Iroquois Nation that traces its history and heritage back over a thousand years, the official Cherokee Nation was established in the early 1800s.
 The town of Cherokee, North Carolina, is home to 11,000 members of the Eastern Tribe who live on the Cherokee Indian Reservation.
-The reservation is a 56,000-acre boundary that covers five parts of western North Carolina counties, and is open to visitors, offering a museum, amusement park, casino, and shopping.
+The reservation is a 56,000-acre boundary that covers five parts of western North Carolina counties, and is open to visitors, offering a museum, amusement park, and shopping.